mjbradvica/personal-website-articles/2023/when-to-use-each-state-type.md

 }
 ```

-The biggest disadvantage to this process the boilerplate that you need to add for a reducer.
-It requires you to define your actions, a reducer function, and any payload objects your are passing back to your reducer.
+The biggest disadvantage to this process is the boilerplate that you need to add for a reducer.
+It requires you to define your actions, a reducer function, and any payload objects you are passing back to your reducer.

 > It is a good rule to not use intermediate state unless you have at least five or more properties you are passing to multiple children.